KingricharVD/Astra-Coin/documentation/FORKING.md

 ### Coin naming

-Code has many mentions of Divi, everything related to names(except license info) needs to be changed.
-Suggested approach is to find & replace every Divi, DIVI and divi strings except license headers.
+Code has many mentions of Astra, everything related to names(except license info) needs to be changed.
+Suggested approach is to find & replace every Astra, Astra and Astra strings except license headers.

 ### Address format